istd50043-2023-spring/lecture_notes/l11_spark.md

 # RDD Actions

-All Actions take the current RDD as (part of) the input and return some value that is not an RDD.
+All Actions take the current RDD as (part of) the input and return a value that is not an RDD.
 It forces computation to happen.

 |  RDDs  | Desc | Toy MR |